rapidsms/rapidsms/docs/index.rst

 How to get RapidSMS's open source license for PyCharm, JetBrains Python/Django IDE.

-:doc:`Editing <misc/editing>`

-Find out how you can edit this wiki and what markup it uses

 :doc:`Tutorial Videos <misc/tutorial-videos>`

 Tips on recording RapidSMS tutorial videos in Linux

-:doc:`In Development <misc/indevelopment>`

-A list of other repositories, all works in progress, of new apps for RapidSMS

 Table of Contents
 =================